Multi-Tenancy: Shared Infrastructure, Isolated Data

 Geo-Distribution: Multi-Region Deployment Strategies

-Deploy applications across multiple geographic regions for low latency, high availability, and data locality.
+Deploy applications across multiple geographic regions for low latency and high availability.
 Covers latency-based routing, conflict resolution, and global distribution.